 The New Release Strategy (NRS), launched by the BFI Film Audience Network (FAN) helps ensure the best films from across the globe are seen by more people, in more cinemas, in more regions across the UK.

 By working closely with both distributors and exhibitors, this sector-led initiative aims to support the UK market for these films as well as sustain and develop an appetite for cultural cinema across the regions.

-Booking is now open for both God’s Own Country and Daphne.
-Check out the details below and contact the distributor for more information and to book.
+Previous NRS titles God’s Own Country and Daphne are still available to book.
+Check out the details below and contact the distributor for more information.

 God’s Own Country